Litminka/LitminkaApi/README.md

 Litminka - is a service for managing lists, watching and discussing anime-serials and films.

-This project works with [shikimori](shikimori.one) list integration, syncronization and automatic editing.
-One of selling points is an ability to follow specific dub/sub for every serial and notificications for new episodes through the website or connect a discord bot, or a telegram bot.
+This project works with [shikimori](shikimori.one) list integration, synchronization and automatic editing.
+One of selling points is an ability to follow specific dub/sub for every serial and notifications for new episodes through the website or connect a discord bot, or a telegram bot.

 ----

-## Documentaion
+## Documentation
 Right now the website is in development, documentation will be available later

 ----